google/llvm-premerge-checks/docs/buildkite.md

 ## Proposed setup

 Use buildkite pipelines and define them here, in llvm-premerge-checks repo.
 Diffs are going to be reflected in llvm-project fork.
-Separate "conrol" service will have a DB to collect stats, maintain cohesive history of every revisions, manage tricky workflow cases, and manage scaling of buildkite agents.
-As much as I don't wan't to maintain a new custom service it seems to be a better idea on a long run as it can allow us to work around potential issues in Phabricator - Buildkite integration as well as missing features, or need to maintain a complex state or history.
+Hopefully buildkite alone should be enought for the common workflow.
+If it's not enough and/or there are some issues with phabricator-buildkite itegration that require client update (Phabricator, like we had with [Jenkins CSRF](https://github.com/google/llvm-premerge-checks/issues/163) we can introduce a separate "conrol" service.
+This service can also have a DB to collect stats, maintain cohesive history of every revisions, manage tricky workflow cases, and manage scaling of buildkite agents.
+As much as I don't wan't to maintain a new custom service it seems to be a better idea on a long run to work around missing features or having an ability to maintain a complex state or history.

 ### Common workflow
 In the most simple case build will be triggered directly by the Harbormaster "buildkite" rule.
-Build pipeline will:
+Build pipeline will receive PHID / DiffID and:

 - using the ID, communicate with the Phabricator and decide what diffs have to be applied to represent the change
-- report back to Phabricator a link to the build
+- report back to Phabricator a link to the build in buildkite
 - create a new branch in llvm-project fork and apply changes as a separate commits
 - run "build planning" script that will generate further steps based on e.g. author or the diff (if she participates in beta-testing), affected paths, trottling...; there might be multiple steps like this further down the line.
 - complete every build and attach relevant artifacts to the build; add linter comments
 - report final build result back.

+Later this workflow can be split into two steps: one will setup github branch and create a PR.
+Another one will be triggered by GitHub and report PR build status to it.
+There are challenges on who and when is going to communicate back to Phabricator results of the build.
+Alternatively we can create a separate pipeline for the reviews on GitHub.

 ### Cleaning up branches / PR